bafflingscience/goodtech.tips/content/posts/notes/note.c-sharp.md

 # C# Notes

-These notes were copied from Microsofts documentation while performing the exercises.
+These notes were copied from Microsoft documentation while performing the exercises.

 ## Strings and Variables
 ```c#